Full Article

 Most birthmarks do not require treatment.
 However, for those that do, there are a variety of professional birthmark removal methods that modern physicians perform.
 The method that your physician recommends will depend on the type of birthmark, its size, its location, your age, and general health.
-Here are a few methods currently available as well as a few future possible treatment options.
+Here are a few currently available methods and a few future possible treatment options.

 Laser Surgery

 Laser surgery involves the use of a high-energy laser that lightens the affected area.
-It is most effective on birthmarks that are close to the surface of the skin like port wine stains.
+It is most effective on birthmarks close to the skin’s surface, like port wine stains.
 Because birthmarks can become raised and bumpy with age, laser treatment is often recommended for children.
-Laser surgery is typically performed in a doctor's office under general or local anesthesia depending on the birthmark size and location.
-The size and location will also dictate the number of sessions required for optimal results.
-[1]
+Laser surgery is typically performed in a doctor’s office under general or local anesthesia, depending on the birthmark size and location.
+The size and location will also dictate the number of sessions required for optimal results. ((National Health Service – “Birthmarks“))

-May be used to treat: hemangiomas, port wine stains, nevus of ota, Café-au-lait spots [3]
+May be used to treat: hemangiomas, port wine stains, nevus of ota, and Café-au-lait spots ((Cleveland Clinic – “Mole Removal“))

 Topical or Injected Corticosteroids

-Corticosteroids medications can be used to effectively treat hemangiomas, which are a collection of blood vessels that can appear as a bright, red patch or lump on the skin.
-The corticosteroids act on the stem cells reducing their ability to produce new blood vessel growth that is responsible for the birthmark's growth.
-[4]
+Corticosteroid medications can effectively treat hemangiomas, a collection of blood vessels that can appear as a bright, red patch or lump on the skin.
+The corticosteroids act on the stem cells reducing their ability to produce new blood vessel growth that is responsible for the birthmark’s growth. ((Boston Children’s Hospital – “Hemangioma“))

 Most hemangiomas do not require treatment and will eventually resolve on their own, but may require treatment if they are obstructing vital functions such as obstructing airways or vision.